free-samples/tdd-box/README.md

 ## Development Environment

-Though not flawless, the simplest way I've found to install the required applications is by using a Gemfile.
+Though not flawless, the simplest way I've found to install the required dependencies is by using a Gemfile.
 We can install the gems with:

 ```
 bundle install